 Newsletter Editor: African Association of Remote Sensing of the Environment (AARSE)

-Anthony Penderis is the editor of the AARSE Newsletter published bimonthly and distributed electronically to a select audience of more than 6 000 recipients.
+Anthony Penderis is the editor of the AARSE Newsletter published bimonthly and distributed electronically to a select audience of more than 5 000 recipients.
 See below for more information on audience profile and advertising options.
-Samples of his previous newsletters can be viewed at http://africanremotesensing.org/current-newsletters/.
+The full versions of his newsletters can be viewed at http://africanremotesensing.org/current-newsletters/.